Chief of Paediatrics and Co-Medical Director of the Maternal, Newborn and Paediatric Program

-The position is comprised of the Chief of the Department of Anesthesiology and Program Co-Medical Director.
-The Chief would work closely with the Administrative Director of Surgery and Chief of Surgery (co-Medical Director).
+The position is comprised of Chief of the Department of Paediatrics and Co-Medical Director of the Maternal, Newborn and Paediatric (MNP) Program.
+The Chief works closely with the Administrative Director of the MNP Program and the Chief of Obstetrics/Gynecology.
 This position reports jointly to the Vice President, Clinical Programs, Quality, Long Term Care & Chief Nursing Executive and to the Vice President, Medical and Academic Affairs, and to the Chair of the Medical Advisory Committee (MAC).

 The Chief works in partnership with: